 Remember: If you pay for your extended warranty with an auto loan, you will be paying not only for the warranty but also for interest on that amount.

 An extended warranty on your vehicle typically covers unforeseen, expensive repairs involving major systems of the vehicle, including heating/air, the engine and brakes.
 Your exact coverage will depend on the warranty you purchase, and may include parts, labor or both.
 Some extended warranties offer optional coverage for roadside assistance, tires and other vehicle-related expenses you may encounter.

 While an extended car warranty can potentially help you save on the cost of expensive repairs, let’s take a look at some of the cons that might come with getting one.

 Not all repairs are covered

-Because an extended car warranty typically matches the warranty of a new car, it also mirrors the limits such as mileage, time period your car will be covered and exactly what repairs are included.
+Because an extended car warranty typically matches the new car’s warranty, it also mirrors the limits such as mileage and what repairs are included.
 Look at the fine print and the exclusions list when determining if the coverage offered is worth the cost.

 There’s a time limit

 Extended car warranties are only good for the period of the extended warranty.
 For instance, it might extend your original warranty by two years and 24,000 miles.
 If you started with a warranty that was three years and 36,000 miles, that would mean the full warranty is five years and 60,000 miles.

 You might not use it